How to Deal With Someone Who Blames You for Everything

 Begin with “getting into the mindset” of your partner.
 What do you know about your partner’s upbringing?
 For example, which caregiver, sibling, or other people in the family acted lovingly?
 Who got angry, dismissive, critical, sarcastic, or abusive?
 Who, if anyone, came to their aid?

-Know the emotional issues that can spark your partner to get angry and blame you.
+Know the emotional issues that can cause your partner to get angry and blame you.
 Often, when a partner’s anger flares up, the cause can come from not feeling loved.
 Blame, then, becomes the way they express this emotional hurt.

 2. Check the pattern